Edge Developer Platform

 Parameter

-- key: The key to be created or updated, with a length of up to 512 B.
+-key: The key to create or update, with a length up to 512 B, supporting only numbers, letters, and underline.

-- value: The data to be written, with a data length of up to 25 MB.
+- value: The data to write, with a data length up to 25 MB.

 Return Value

-Return a Promise.
-You need to await this Promise to verify whether the writing is successful.
+Returns a Promise.
+You must await the Promise to verify whether the write is successful.

 Usage Example